longlene/cl-raylib/README.md

 # cl-raylib
 Common Lisp binding of [raylib](https://www.raylib.com/)

-## run example
+## basic example
 1. install raylib

-cl-raylib require raylib dynamic library run `brew install raylib` to install the library if run example on macOS
+cl-raylib require raylib dynamic library

+run `brew install raylib` to install the library if run example on macOS

-2. install cffi
+2. install `cffi`

 cl-raylib use cffi to load dynamic library

-quicklisp can setup cffi, or cffi in system package manager is also ok
+`quicklisp` can install cffi automatically, or installing cffi with system package manager is also ok

 3. fetch cl-raylib code

 cl-raylib is not on quicklisp now, so you should fetch it manually

 ```bash